mnicstruwig/DTW.jl/README.md

 a result, I decided to write my own.

-Currently this is a naive implementation of DTW --- so it has the pesky O(n^2) comlexity.
+Currently this is a naive implementation of DTW --- so it has the pesky O(n^2) complexity.
 I plan on implementating FastDTW at some point, but I'm new to re-implementing things from academic papers.

 ## Side notes